FermiHDI/network-traffic-generator-lab/README.md

 : This project uses American English

 **Third Party Licenses**
-: This project makes use Open Source and other projects that have thier own licinces.
+: This project makes use Open Source and other projects that have their own licenses.
 Please check each the appropriate licenses contained or referenced in this project.